-6. Conclusions
+6 Conclusions

 A basic FFMEA has been undertaken using the information available on the fuel cycle system blocks to identify a range of PIEs.
-These PIES

-Table 9Summary findings from scenario analysis.
+These PIES have been combined to create potential accident scenarios, which have then been analysed to identify important safety points and design considerations.
+Table 9 shows a summary of the main conclusions from each analysed scenario.